 - County staff may make periodic checks to ensure proper utilization of the trail and surrounding areas.

-- Sponsor shall comply immediately with all directions or requests made by County staff acting in their official capacity.
-Prior to the event, organizers will receive contact information for staff assigned.
+- Applicant shall comply immediately with all directions or requests made by County staff acting in their official capacity.

 - - Impedance of emergency (fire, police or paramedic) vehicles

 - - Safety of participants

 - - Interference with both motorized and/or pedestrian traffic patterns

 - - The route with the least impact must be offered as one alternate

 - Applicant will be required to obtain all traffic safety equipment required.
 Depending on the event, this may require barricades, traffic cones, signs, etc. Volunteers along the route will be required to wear the current standard visibility vests.